dmbarbour/wikilon/docs/AboutAO.md

 *Aside:* References of form `{%word@fork}` don't need any special rules for caching.
 However, to improve sharing of cache between multiple similar forks, we should use the equivalent to `[word def]{&cache}`.

 ## Development of AO

+*Note:* While humans can reasonably view and edit this code, AO is not optimized for use with a conventional filesystem and text editor.
+The expectation is to use a web service, FUSE view, or projectional editor.
+See *Developing AO*, below.

+*Note:* Development metadata - bug trackers, todo lists, commit messages, edit sessions, etc. - should be modeled within a dictionary, albeit perhaps a different fork.
+Making development data accessible ensures development itself is a first-class application, subject to the same programmable views and extensible structure as everything else.
+Thus,

 ### Editable Views